conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 #### Encryption

-An example configuration for the gateway KMS, using a Vault based master key, is shown below:
+Here's a sample configuration for the Gateway KMS using a Vault-based master key:

 ```
 "kmsConfig": {